Yoal: History

 The yoal was the main vessel used for haaf (open water within sight of land, up to 10 miles from shore) fishing for cod, ling and tusk until the fish shoals moved further offshore at the end of the 17th century, probably due to climatic change.
 Although yoals were not designed for the far haaf, Shetland fishermen continued to use them for relatively deep sea fishing with attendant accidents and loss of life until the introduction in the mid 18th century of the larger, heavier and deeper sixareen designed for fishing further offshore.
 Although there were some variations in size the yoal was generally 21 ft 5in overall, 15 ft keel, 21in inside depth amidships and 5 ft 5in beam.

 George Johnson of Skelberry, Dunrossness, was one of the most prolific builders of ness yoals.
 Among the yoals built by Johnson, in his later years, were several larger ones up to 23 ft 10in overall.
 One of these, which has now gone, was the Oceans Gift, so named because all the wood for her construction came from driftwood.
 Unusual features of these larger yoals were that their gunwales did not stop short of the stem and stern like the normal yoals, and some of them had a full fourth 'baand'.

 Present day

 Throughout Shetland many traditional yoals, built by Johnson, and others of his era, still exist.
 Very few are still in regular use, although in the Virkie Marina there are 2 which are used for pleasure fishing.

 In recent years the advent of yoal rowing regattas has seen an upsurge in the building of these traditional craft.

-Ian Best of Fair Isle, and Tommy Isbister of Trondra, are the most prolific yoal builders today.
+Ian Best of Fair Isle, and Tommy Isbister of Trondra, are contemporary yoal builders.